Cozumel raccoon: Distribution and habitat

 On the island, the raccoon inhabits a range of habitats, but is primarily limited to the mangrove forests and sandy wetlands in the northwest tip of the island.
 However, it has also been captured in semi-evergreen forests and agricultural lands surrounding these preferred habitats., and in the Punta Sur ecological park at the south end of the island.

+A study on home range and activity patterns of the Cozumel raccoon found that individuals exhibit relatively small home ranges compared to mainland raccoons.
+Males maintain larger territories than females, and the species exhibits primarily nocturnal behavior, with peak activity occurring between sunset and 4:00 AM.
+Their movements are influenced by habitat quality and the presence of anthropogenic disturbances.

 Behavior

 Relatively little is known about the group size of the raccoons.
 They are primarily nocturnal and solitary animals, but may sometimes form family groups possibly consisting of the mother and cubs.

 The raccoons live in densities of about 17–27 individuals per km2, and inhabit home ranges of around 67 ha on average.
 However, individuals do not appear to defend territories to any great extent, and their close relative, the common raccoon, can exist at very high densities when food is abundant.
 Although there have been no detailed studies of their reproductive habits, females seem to give birth primarily between November and January, possibly with a second litter during the summer months.